 What to do if my dog stopped using pee pads

-If your dog was previously trained to go potty on pee pads but now she isn’t using the pads, ask yourself what has changed?
+If your dog was previously trained to go potty on pee pads but now your dog pees next to the pee pad, ask yourself what has changed?

 Have you recently moved to a new home or apartment?
 Your dog might be confused on where to go.
 Have you rearranged the room recently or moved where you put the pads?

 Other life changes could cause your dog to feel nervous as well such as a new pet in the family, a lot of visitors or a new baby.

 Regardless, if your dog starts peeing around the pads or seems to be missing the pads on purpose, I would go back to the basics outlined above.
 Hopefully you will only need about 3 weeks of consistency for your dog to understand what to do.

 Why is my dog peeing next to the pee pad or on the edge of the pad?